UofT-DSI/onboarding/onboarding_documents/submissions.md

 To install the necessary packages for a module, and to learn how to activate or deactivate its environment, always refer to that module’s `SETUP.md` file.

 ### Completing and Submitting Your Assignment

-Work on your assignment within the newly created branch.
-Ensure that all changes are **committed and pushed to the branch** and **🚨NOT THE MAIN BRANCH🚨**.
-Make sure your submission includes all required files, following the formats specified.
+Work on your assignment in your own branch, **NOT THE MAIN BRANCH** 🚨.
+Commit and push all required files in the correct format.

-Once you've completed your work, it's time to submit your changes by committing and pushing to your assignment branch.
-Make sure you're following proper Git workflow as outlined in the Git basics slides: [Git Basics](https://github.com/UofT-DSI/git/blob/main/01_materials/slides/03_git_basics.pdf).
+You can make several commits while working, but make sure your final version is clean and ready before submitting.

-When you're ready to submit, open a pull request (PR) from your assignment branch to **your fork's main branch**.
-For more guidance, see the section [Creating a Pull Request (PR)](#creating-a-pull-request-pr).
+When done, open a pull request (PR) from your assignment branch to your fork’s main branch.

+See the [Git Basics](https://github.com/UofT-DSI/git/blob/main/01_materials/slides/03_git_basics.pdf) slides and [Creating a Pull Request (PR)](#creating-a-pull-request-pr) for details.

 ### Creating a Pull Request (PR)
 *Upon completing your assignment*, create a pull request from your assignment branch to **your fork's main branch**.
 (Please make sure the pull request is **NOT** to the source/upstream repository's main branch)